 - Stay in public places: Avoid areas where you don’t expect to see tourists or other people.
-Turkey is relatively safer while you are in public places.
+Turkey is relatively safer when you are in public places.

 - Dress appropriately (although not very conservatively): Turkey is liberal yet conservative at times too.
 Istanbul is one place which is very much like Europe but other cities aren’t.
 So, make sure you dress respectfully.
 If you are worried about what to wear in Turkey, you should definitely read another of my blogs.

-- Always bargain: One thing I learnt during my stay at Turkey was that “The first price is never the final price”.
-Make sure that you always bargain while you are Turkey, the amount of self-satisfaction you will gain while shopping here is truly wonderful.
+- Always bargain: One thing I learnt during my stay in Turkey was that “The first price is never the final price”.
+Make sure that you always bargain while you are in Turkey, the amount of self-satisfaction you will gain while shopping here is truly wonderful.

 - Carry a scarf: You might happen to visit a few mosques whilst you stay in Turkey, being a female, it is required that you cover your head and wear respectful clothes before entering the mosque.
 Although scarves and cover-up abayas are available everywhere outside the mosques, it is advisable to carry your own.

-- Don’t keep all your cash at one place: Make sure that you keep your cash at different places.
+- Don’t keep all your cash in one place: Make sure that you keep your cash at different places.
 Just don’t tell them how rich you are.

 - Don’t disrespect their nation and culture: Turkish people are extremely patriotic so much so that you will find the flag of their country almost everywhere.
 Hence make sure you do not say or do something that intends to disrespect their culture or the consequences might get severe.